Advocacy Network Newsletter

 Sign up for the monthly Advocacy Network Newsletter to receive the latest science policy developments, advocacy engagement opportunities, and advance advocacy resources right to your inbox.

-Join your fellow NeuroAdvocates in urging Congress to reject the use of continuing resolutions by passing FY2022 appropriations packages before the end of current funding, December 3.
-Send your Representative and Senators a message via SfN’s Advocacy Action Center and personalize it by including why predictable funding for biomedical research is important to you.
+Join your fellow NeuroAdvocates in urging Congress to support neuroscience priorities and increase research funding for Fiscal Year 2023.
+Send your Representative and Senators a message via SfN’s Advocacy Action Center and personalize it by including why robust federal funding is critical to your research and necessary to advance our understanding of the brain.

 - Introduce yourself to the new Congress via the Advocacy Action Center.